 Ken continued his father's and grandfather's legacy, but began to place a greater emphasis on wine grape growing.
 He replaced the old palomino and doradillo vines in the 1960's and 1970's with cabernet sauvignon, shiraz and later chardonnay.
 These varieties currently make up the bulk of our 90 hectare vineyard.
 Ken and Marlene reside at 'Bernoota', the homestead which was built in the late 1920's.

 A new chapter began for the Follett family with the first Lake Breeze wine produced in 1987.
 This led to the opening of the cellar door in 1991.

-The next generation have now assumed control with Greg the winemaker, Roger the sales manager and Tim managing the vineyard, all working together to make Lake Breeze Wines the huge success that it is today.
+The next generation have now assumed control with Greg the winemaker, Roger the export and sales manager and Tim managing the vineyard, all working together to make Lake Breeze Wines the huge success that it is today.